-The KSZ8895MQX/RQX/FQX/MLX can use an external 1.2V LDO regulator too.
-When use an external 1.2V LDO regulator solution, the Pin 126 should be pulled down by the pull-down resistor to disable the internal 1.2V LDO controller.
-There is no a power sequence request if all power rails voltage are ready after the power-up reset done.
+The KSZ8895MLUB can use an external 1.2V LDO regulator, too.
+When using an external 1.2V LDO regulator solution, pin 126 should be pulled down by the pull-down resistor to disable the internal 1.2V LDO controller.
+There is not a power sequence request if all power rails' voltages are ready after the power-up reset is done.

-Using the external 1.2V LDO regulator is illustrated in Figure 9.
+Using the external 1.2V LDO regulator is illustrated in Figure 3-5.
 The number of capacitors, values of capacitors, and exact placement of components will depend on the specific design.

-FIGURE 3-5: RECOMMENDED 1.2V POWER CONNECTION USING AN EXTERNAL 1.2V REGULATOR
+FIGURE 3-5: RECOMMENDED 1.2V POWER CONNECTIONS USING AN EXTERNAL 1.2V REGULATOR